adamsardar/stoneTrees/README.md

 ## Installation

 ```
 > devtools::install_github("adamsardar/stoneTrees")
 > library(stoneTrees)
 ```

 The default solver in the package is `lpSolve`.
 However, empirical observation leads to the suggestion of using [Rglpk](https://cran.r-project.org/web/packages/Rglpk/index.html) or, better yet, [Rcplex](https://cran.r-project.org/web/packages/Rcplex/index.html).
-The installation of these last two packages, whilst relatively simple, are sufficiently complex on Windows to affect the solver reccomendation.
+The installation of these last two packages, whilst relatively simple, are sufficiently complex to affect the solver reccomendation.

 `Rglpk` can be easily installed.
-On linux search for the the glpk-dev package (`apt install libglpk-dev` for Debian flavoured distros); on mac you can use port (`port install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
-Following that `> install.packages("Rglpk")` should proceed smoothly.
+On linux install the glpk-dev package (`apt install libglpk-dev`); on mac you can use port (`port install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
+Following that `> install.packages("Rglpk")` should work.

 ## Usage